Laaas/LOSFix/README.md

 You will **gain** your sighted status if you:
  - Are damaged by an enemy
- - Are in front of a player
+ - Are in front of a player or drifter
- - Are near a drifter

 You will **lose** your sighted status, if you:
  - Pass through a phase gate